AlexxNica/laravel-skeleton/README.md

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.
+Please see [CHANGELOG.md](CHANGELOG.md) for more information on what has changed recently.

 ## Testing

 ``` bash
 $ composer test